graphql/graphql-spec/rfcs/InputUnion.md

 This document attempts to bring together all the various solutions and perspectives that have been discussed with the goal of reaching a shared understanding of the problem space.

-From that shared understanding, the GraphQL Working Group aims to reach a concensus on how to address the proposal.
+From that shared understanding, the GraphQL Working Group aims to reach a consensus on how to address the proposal.

 ### Contributing